-The purpose of this form is to register and authenticate you for the auction of spectrum in the 2.3 GHz frequency band.
-The form contains information on the name, signature and initials of Designated Bidders to fulfill the function of delivering the round-by-round bids to the Auction Manager and Auction Overseer.
+The purpose of this form is to register and authenticate you for the auction of Spectrum in the 2.6 GHz Frequency band.
+The form contains information on the name, signature and initials of Designated Bidders to fulfil the function of delivering the round-by-round bids to the Auction Manager and Auction Overseer.